RicardoLima17/GMIT1/README.md

 ## 1-BMI.py week 02
 <p>1- Write a program that calculates somebody’s Body Mass Index (BMI) The inputs are the person's height in centimetres and weight in kilograms.
-The output is their weight divided by their height in metres squared.</p>
+The output is their weight divided by their height in metres squared.
+Body Mass Index is a method for screening the relative weight of a person, and is measured by taking the person's weight in kilograms divided by the square of height in metres.</p>

 ### Code